On Advances in Text Generation from Images Beyond Captioning: A Case Study in Self-Rationalization: Results

 \subsection{VA-T5: Analysis of Image Features}

 Visually adapting PLMs allows us to combine different image features with PLM's text representations.
-In this section, we analyze VA-T5-Base (finetuned with the full training data) with different image features in the input: auto-generated captions, object, and CLIP features (see \sect{subsec:vision_lms} for more information).
+We analyze VA-T5-Base (finetuned with the full training data) with different image features in the input: auto-generated captions, object, and CLIP features (see \sect{subsec:vision_lms} for more information).
 We also report a control setting where no image features are used (\textit{None}).
 In Table \ref{tab:results_va_t5_features_accuracy}, we report \emph{answer} (proxy) accuracy and plausibility (for VCR), and in Tables \ref{tab:results_va_t5_features_bertscore} and \ref{tab:results_va_t5_features_plausibility} \emph{explanation} BERTscore and plausibility.
-Evaluations metrics are described in \sect{subsec:eval_metrics}.
-Hyperparameters are reported in the Appendix.
+Metrics are described in \sect{subsec:eval_metrics} and hyperparameters are reported in the Appendix.

-\paragraph{Results} We observe that CLIP features give the best accuracy scores for all three datasets (see Table \ref{tab:results_va_t5_features_accuracy}).
-This result demonstrates the benefit of visual adaptation: new advances in image representations, such as CLIP in this case, can be effortlessly used, unlike with joint models for which we need to re-train the model jointly from scratch with these new representations.
+\paragraph{Results} We observe that CLIP features give the best accuracy scores for all three datasets (Table \ref{tab:results_va_t5_features_accuracy}).
+This result demonstrates the benefit of visual adaptation: advances in image representations, such as CLIP, can be effortlessly used, unlike with joint models for which we need to re-train the model jointly from scratch with these new representations.

 In \sect{subsec:vision_lms}, we hypothesize that captioning could be a straightforward way to bridge two modalities to get the most out of a PLM that is already well-positioned to solve the end-task in one modality (text).
 However, with the exception of VQA-X, captions give the worst accuracy scores relative to object and CLIP features.